dabrahams/magoo/DesignNotes.md

 `structure` property.

-All AST nodes conform to the `AST` protocol, which is just an `Equatable` thing with a `site` in the Carbon source code.  `AST` categories such as `Declaration`, that cut across the distinct concrete types in the `AST`, are represented as protocols used as existential types.
+All AST nodes conform to the `AST` protocol, which is just an `Equatable` thing annotated with a `site` in the Carbon source code.  `AST` categories such as `Declaration`, that cut across the distinct concrete types in the `AST`, are represented as protocols that are used as (existential) types.

 In summary, the key types and protocols of the AST are:
 - `AST`: All AST node types.